 Everything seems stupid when it fails.
 In hindsight, everything seems obvious.
 Look at earlier decisions in the context of their own time.
 If you always tell people why, they'll understand it better, they'll consider it more important, and they'll be more likely to comply.
-Warren Buffett says: "It is not necessary to do extraordinary things to get extraordinary results."
 In many business activities a few things can produce much of the value.